hyugit/stockfish-server/README.md

 Alternatively, you can compile the repo by running `npm i && ./node_modules/.bin/pkg .`, and get a standalone binary for your operating system.

+Once it is running, you can use the **test.sh** script in the repo to try it out.

 ## How does it work

 It takes a [fen string](https://www.chessprogramming.org/Forsyth-Edwards_Notation) of a chess game,